-Founded in 1838, Linklaters has over 2,600 lawyers, including more than 450 partners, in 20 countries.
+Founded in 1838, Linklaters has over 2,400 lawyers, and more than 450 partners, in 20 countries.
 A truly unified firm with a single management structure, our network of offices combines local knowledge and experience with a global infrastructure to provide our clients with the highest standards of legal advice wherever they do business – in the Americas, Europe, Asia and the Middle East, or in Africa and Australia through our strategic alliances with Webber Wentzel (South Africa) and Allens (Australia).

 Our Global U.S. Practice

 Whether in established or developing markets, U.S. law is increasingly becoming the law of choice in complex transactions and disputes.
-Linklaters’ network of more than 200 U.S. lawyers extends across the world’s major business and financial centers, including Frankfurt, Hong Kong, London, Madrid, Milan, Moscow, New York, Paris, São Paulo, Seoul, Singapore and Washington, D.C.
+Linklaters’ network of more than 200 U.S. lawyers extends across the world’s major business and financial centers, including Frankfurt, Hong Kong, London, Madrid, Moscow, New York, Paris, São Paulo, Seoul, Singapore, Tokyo and Washington, D.C.
 Our global U.S. team brings both commercial U.S. knowledge and familiarity with local markets to cross-border matters.

 Our U.S. lawyers practice across the following areas: